renapti/Kepler-16x/README.md

 ## Recommendations

 This Resource Pack is compatible with [Appleskin](https://modrinth.com/mod/appleskin/versions)!
-Get a handy overlay of your saturation, now with Hubble Compatibility!
+Get a handy overlay of your saturation, now with Kepler Compatibility!

 I recommend using [OptiFine](https://optifine.net/downloads) / [Colormatic](https://modrinth.com/mod/colormatic/versions) with this pack for the Custom Font Colors, Durability Bar Gradient, and XP Orb Color, however it is by no means required.